zapp0310/gitlearning/README.md

 # knowledgegate learning
 This is just for learning purpose , youtube channel knowledgegate This repo is for learning purpose only.
+This is another change, doing from git website